ancapinty88/OpenCartProject/README.md

 #### 2.2 Test analysis
 - Analyze the business requirements to make sure that we have all the details to create the test conditions
-- Write test conditions that will be tested in out test process
+- Write test conditions that will be tested

 #### 2.3 Test design